klaviyo/klaviyo-android-sdk/README.md

     </intent-filter>
     ```

-2. Read data from incoming intents
+2. Read data from incoming intents:

     When the app is opened from a deep link, the intent that started the activity contains data for the deep link.
     You can parse the URI from the intent's data property and use it to navigate to the appropriate part of your app.

     ```kotlin
     override fun onCreate(savedInstanceState: Bundle?) {